Cannabidiol (CBD) is immediately becoming popular among consumers and it’s not hard to understand why.

 CBD from hemp is legal in all 50 states of the US and in over 40 countries in the world.

 It does not come from the cannabis plant.
 These hemp oil products contain trace amounts of THC and are non-psychoactive.

 It doesn’t give you that high.
-CBD oil from hemp is also safer, less controversial but still offering significant benefits to our body.
+CBD oil from hemp is also safer, and less controversial but still offers significant benefits to our bodies.

 Benefits of CBD

 CBD activates several non-cannabinoid receptors and ion channels.
 It interacts in the body through the endocannabinoid system.